-The National Security Agency (NSA), an intelligence-gathering organization in the United States, announced that its new Intelligence Community Comprehensive National Cybersecurity Initiative Data Center, in Bluffdale, Utah, was set to open in October 2013.
-Approximately 100,000 square feet of the structure is utilized for the data center, Whereas the remaining 900,000+ square feet houses technical support and administration.
-The new data center will help the NSA monitor the vast volume of data traffic on the Internet.
+The National Security Agency (NSA), an intelligence-gathering organization in the United States, opened its new Intelligence Community Comprehensive National Cybersecurity Initiative Data Center, in Bluffdale, Utah, in October 2013.
+Approximately 100,000 square feet of the structure is utilized for the data center, whereas the remaining 900,000+ square feet houses technical support and administration.
+The new data center will help the NSA monitor the vast volume of data traffic on the internet.

 It is estimated that the NSA collects roughly 2 million gigabytes of data every hour, 24 hours a day, seven days a week.
-This data includes foreign and domestic emails, cell phone calls, Internet searches, various purchases, and other forms of digital data.
+This data includes foreign and domestic emails, cell phone calls, internet searches, various purchases, text messages, videos watched online, credit card transactions, social media interactions, and other forms of digital data.
 The computer responsible for analyzing this data for the new data center is the Titan supercomputer, a water-cooled machine capable of operating at 100 petaflops (or 100,000 trillion calculations each second).
 The PRISM (Planning Tool for Resource Integration, Synchronization, and Management) surveillance program will gather, process, and track all collected data.

 Although we tend to think in terms of gigabytes and terabytes when buying storage for our personal computers and other devices, the NSA's data center storage capacity will be measured in zettabytes (with many hypothesizing that storage will be in thousands of zettabytes, or yottabytes).
-To put this in perspective, in a 2003 study done at the University of California (UC) Berkeley, it was estimated that the amount of new data created in 2002 was roughly 5EB.
+To put this in perspective, in a 2003 study done at the University of California (UC) Berkeley, it was estimated that the amount of new data created in 2002 was roughly 5 exabytes (5EB).
 An earlier study by UC Berkeley estimated that by the end of 1999, the sum of all information, including audio, video, and text, created by humankind was approximately 12EB of data.
-In 2006, the combined storage space of every computer hard drive in the world was estimated at 160EB; in 2009, the Internet as a whole was estimated to contain roughly 500 total exabytes, or a half zettabyte, of data.
-Cisco, a U.S. computer network hardware manufacturer, has estimated that by 2016, the total volume of data on the global internet will be 1.3ZB, and Seagate Technology, an American manufacturer of hard drives, has estimated that the total storage capacity demand will reach 7ZB in 2020.
+In 2006, the combined storage space of every computer hard drive in the world was estimated at 160EB; in 2009, the internet as a whole was estimated to contain roughly 500 total exabytes, or a half zettabyte, of data.
+Cisco, a U.S. computer network hardware manufacturer, estimated that by 2016, the total volume of data on the global internet would be 1.3ZB, and Seagate Technology, an American manufacturer of hard drives, estimated that the total storage capacity demand would reach 7ZB in 2020.
+This zettabyte level was actually reached in 2013.

 The NSA is not the only organization dealing with information that must be measured in numbers of bytes beyond the typical "giga" and "tera."
 It is estimated that Facebook collects 500TB of new material per day; YouTube observes roughly 1TB of new video information every four minutes; the CERN Large Hadron Collider generates 1PB of data per second; and the sensors on a single, new Boeing jet engine produce 20TB of data every hour.
-Although not all of the aforementioned examples require permanent storage of the data they create/handle, these examples nonetheless provide evidence of the remarkable quantity of data we deal with every day.
-This tremendous volume of information is what prompted the IBM Corporation, in 2011, to develop and announce its new 120-PB hard drive, a storage cluster consisting of 200,000 conventional hard drives harnessed to work together as a single unit.
+Although not all of these examples require permanent storage of the data they create/handle, they nonetheless provide evidence of the remarkable quantity of data we deal with every day.
+This tremendous volume of information is what prompted the IBM Corporation, in 2011, to develop and announce its new 120PB hard drive, a storage cluster consisting of 200,000 conventional hard drives harnessed to work together as a single unit.
 If you plugged your MP3 player into this drive, you would have roughly two billion hours of music!